ERPGulf/zatca_erpgulf/README.md

 Frappe Cloud users can install the app directly from the Marketplace.

+🔹 Build cloud server in Jeddah or Riyadh with  ERPNext & Zatca using Claudion https://saudi.claudion.com/onboarding

 🔹 For Self-Hosted ERPNext Users

 Follow the standard Frappe app installation process: